Unionism in the United Kingdom: Scotland

 In 2014, a referendum for Scottish independence was held.
 Voters were asked: "Should Scotland be an independent country?"
 44.7% of voters answered "Yes" and 55.3% answered "No", with a record voter turnout of 84.5%.
 Chief counting officer Mary Pitcaithly stated: "It is clear that the majority of people voting have voted No to the referendum question."
 Results were compiled from 32 council areas, with Glasgow backing independence—voting 53.5% "Yes" to 46.5% "No" (turnout in the area was 75%)—and Edinburgh voting against independence by 61% to 39% (turnout in the area was 84%).
+This shows that Glasgow area has the most anti - Unionist beliefs and Edinburgh area has the most pro - unionist beliefs.

 Although support for independence declined and/or stagnated generally between 2015 and 2018, it started to increase towards the end of 2019.
 Independence was leading over Union support in most polls for each month of 2020 up to July.
 On 6 July 2020, Professor Sir John Curtice stated that "support for the Union [in Scotland] has never been weaker".
 Following the Brexit transition period, and the UK-EU trade deal going into effect, unionism has generally polled higher than nationalism within Scotland.

 Wales

+Multiple polls since 2007 show most people in Wales support remaining part of the United Kingdom over Welsh independence.
+In 2007, almost 70% of people in Wales supported remaining part of the UK whilst 20% were in favour of Welsh independence.
+In 2013, support for remaining in the UK was between 49% and 74% of the population.
+The lowest support for unionism in a standard opinion poll in Wales was 49% in April 2021, with the support for Welsh independence being 42%, the latter's highest ever figure in polling.